Russanandres/batus-linux/README.md

 Mac OS X - Works good.
 Tested on OS X Catalina.
 Some features have not been tested.
 Use Linux versions.

-BSD - I have no way to check the work, but I think it will start.
+BSD - Works perfect.
+Use Linux versions.

 PocketBook - Works good, but need special release.